-5. Plain Language Analysis: The proposed rule repeals and recreates existing rules on exploration, prospecting, mining, and mining waste sites.
-The proposed rule has been reorganized to provide greater clarity and contains substantial portions of the existing rules when those provisions remain consistent with the current law.
-Proposed revisions to the existing rules are a result of passage of 2017 Wisconsin Act 134 including the following major changes:
+5. Plain Language Analysis: A significant portion of the revisions to the rules are a result of passage of 2017 Wisconsin Act 134 including the following major changes:

 - Under Act 134, the department is required to determine, on a case-specific basis, the depth at which groundwater enforcement standards are applied.
 Act 134 establishes that an applicant must demonstrate the project will comply with groundwater quality standards for a period of 250 years following closure of the mining waste facility.
 Rule changes incorporate these concepts and provide technical clarification regarding how these determinations and demonstrations are made. - Act 134 created two new forms of financial assurance applicable to metallic mining operations.
 Chapters NR 132 and 182 have been revised to incorporate these new financial assurance mechanisms and provide a framework for determining the amount of the financial assurance related to anticipated repair and replacement of various pollution control design elements. - Act 134 created a new permitting criterion requiring the department to find that the proposed project will incorporate technology that will ensure compliance with applicable environmental protection laws and rules.
-The rules were revised to provide clarification as to how the department will make this determination and what information may be needed to support the department's determination. - Act 134 made substantial changes to the permitting processes for mining and prospecting projects, including the preapplication notification process, and the rules were revised accordingly. - Act 134 creates regulatory processes and minimum standards related to bulk sampling projects including plan and bond submittals, approvals, licensing, inspections, enforcement and bond release requirements.
-Proposed rules were developed to implement the bulk sampling regulatory framework created in Act 134.

-• Act 134 includes provisions that either directly or indirectly repealed specific rule requirements including those related to regulation of mining activities near wetlands, and the irrevocable trust fund.
+The rules were revised to provide clarification as to how the department will make this determination and what information may be needed to support the department's determination. - Act 134 made substantial changes to the permitting processes for mining and prospecting projects, including the preapplication notification process, and the rules revised accordingly. - Act 134 creates regulatory processes and minimum standards related to bulk sampling projects including plan and bond submittals, approvals, licensing, inspections, enforcement and bond release requirements.
+Proposed rules were developed to implement the bulk sampling regulatory framework created in Act 134. - Act 134 includes provisions that either directly or indirectly repealed specific rule requirements including those related to regulation of mining activities near wetlands, and the irrevocable trust fund.
 Those provisions of the rules have been removed.